 Government Spending.
-The cost, size, and intrusiveness of government taken together are a central economic freedom issue that is measured in the Index in a variety of ways (see, for example, Tax Burden and Regulatory Efficiency).
+The cost, size, and intrusiveness of government taken together are a central economic freedom issue that is measured in the Index in a variety of ways.
 Government spending comes in many forms, not all of which are equally harmful to economic freedom.
 Some government spending (for example, to provide infrastructure, fund research, or improve human capital) may be considered investment.
 Government also spends on public goods, the benefits of which accrue broadly to society in ways that markets cannot price appropriately.